kvgarnet/Proj5_capstone/README.md

 <a name="motivation"></a>
 ## Motivations & Covered Topics
 ### What is Capstone
-This is a flask REST API for final project of `Udacity-Full-Stack-Nanodegree`.
+This is a flask REST API service for final project of `Udacity-Full-Stack-Nanodegree`.
-This app helps a Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies. besides, it also manages remuneration of actors mapping between movies and actors
+This app helps a Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+Besides, it also manages actors' remuneration relationship between movies and actors
 ### How can I access the app?
-The casting app has been deployed to Heroku and is currently working at this link: https://kvzhang-capstone-1213.herokuapp.com/
+The casting app has been deployed to Heroku at this link: https://kvzhang-capstone-1213.herokuapp.com/
 - Click **login** link to log in, app will return JWT based on the roles predefined on auth0, which I saved in in config.py for easy test
 - Click **logout** link to log out.